File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 compared to 1.85 babies for those women with a higher education."

 Combining these two statistical effects we reach our conclusion that we are dumbing down.
-However, we want to be the first to acknowledge that this conclusion pertains only to the potential of a person to develop IQ.
+However, we want to be the first to acknowledge that this conclusion pertains only to a person's IQ potential (genotype).

 mechanism in an ocean of increasing IQ scores.
 While there are no IQ